 - Pata Negra, New York, really does have the most magnificent list of sherries, and with a name like that you would hope it has some magnificent pork products too (David Coffey, my fellow WineBerserker)

 - The River Oyster Bar, Miami, is a cracking spot with a small but well chosen list of sherries

-- Bordel upstairs at Black Bull in the Ukrainian Village, Chicago (Criadera)
+- Bordel a quality looking speakeasy upstairs at Black Bull in the Ukrainian Village, Chicago (Criadera)

 - Purple Pig on Michigan Ave, Chicago, (Criadera)